micro/go-micro/README.md

 )
 ```

-To set the address (defaults to tcp)
+To set the address (defaults to tcp address :0 otherwise)

 ```go
 rpc.NewApp(